GeorgSchenzel/pose-detector/readme.md

 ## Features
 - Synthetic Dataset Generation
-Allows for high variability in generated datasets.
-Allows for randomization of  Models, Backgrounds, Poses, Lighting, Camera positions, materials and more.
+Allows for a high variability in generated datasets by randomizing chosen 3d models, backgrounds, poses, lighting, camera positions, materials and more.

 - Model training
 Using transfer learning and a generated dataset, a convolutional neural network can be trained to detect an objects pose or any property in a 3d model.